 And we never consider 'let's get to the root of that... but also...'
 It's always just let them run it off or get them in the ring and teach them how to do it properly.
 Never combined with asking why so angry? - At 13 you're told you've got a natural talent for chasing an unpredictable bouncing egg around a water-logged field.
 And you don't notice the biting November Fenland wind when the reward is getting to put your shoulder into the thigh / hip / stomach / chest of another boy.
 And all it takes is a reversible shirt (fuck the hoops) to create enough distance between you and him to want to stop him with enough force that he struggles to rise from the mud and limps away from you.
 And you don't notice that in January you might as well be throwing yourself around on tarmac.
 And when you get caught taking a swing at the boy holding the ball the former army PT instructor screams into the wind that he doesn't want to see that again.
 Or when the studs of that kid from the private school near / in Cambridge gouged meat from the back of your hand and your fascination in seeing the flecks of fat exposed for the first time was sharply broken by the misshapen ball being thrust into your midriff.
 Here, this will take your mind off that.
-[A short montage of archival clips fades in and continues beneath the next section before fading out.
-It features sound of coaches discussing plays in code, and shouting instructions to players on the field.
-The crowd can be heard in the background.]
+[A short montage of archival sound clips fades in and continues beneath the next section, before fading out.
+The montage features sounds of players and coaches shouting instructions, whistles blowing, and crowds cheering.]
 CG American Male: